 A landfill’s containment system includes its base liner, and, after closure, its final cover.
 Given that LF-1 was constructed and subsequently developed without a base liner prior to the enactment of Chapter 15 regulations in 1984, retrofitting the unit with a Class III level base liner is infeasible.
 These WDRs therefore require that the Discharger complete closure of LF-1 in accordance with Title 27 performance standards (i.e., to provide the unit with that portion of a Class III level containment system that is feasible to construct on the top deck and side slopes).
 See Title 27, section 20950(a)(2)(A)(1).

-Given that these WDRs classify LF-1 and LF-2 as separate landfill units (see Finding 18), the Closure and Postclosure Specifications of this Order require that the Discharger submit separate closure plans for each unit.
+Given that these WDRs classify LF-1 and LF-2 as separate landfill units (see Finding 27), the Closure and Postclosure Specifications of this Order require that the Discharger submit separate closure plans for each unit.
 A revised Partial Final Closure and Postclosure Maintenance Plan (Partial FCP/PCMP) is required for LF-1 to complete closure of that unit and a revised Preliminary Closure and Postclosure Maintenance Plan (PC/PCMP) is required for LF-2.

+The proposed Class II surface impoundment (see Finding 9) is regulated under authority given in Water Code section 13000 et seq. and Title 27 section 20005 et seq.

+Water Code section 13173 defines “designated waste” as either of the following:

+Hazardous waste that has been granted a variance from hazardous waste management requirements pursuant to Health and Safety Code section 25143.

+Nonhazardous waste that consists of, or contains, pollutants that, under ambient environmental conditions at a WMU, could be released in concentrations exceeding applicable WQOs or that could reasonably be expected to affect beneficial uses of the waters of the state as contained in the appropriate state water quality control plan.